TheLarkInn/webpack-developer-kit/readme.md

 	* paste provided link in Chrome (or Canary), and you will have the super incredible ChromeDevTools to step through your code for learning, exploration, and debugging.

 ## Whats in the config?
-You will notice two things that are setup already for you that should assist in learning to rapidly write custom plugins and loaders.
+You will notice **two things** that are setup already for you that should assist in learning to rapidly write custom plugins and loaders:

-1. An `inline` webpack plugin already defined.
+* An `inline` webpack plugin already defined.
 You can use an anon. function inside of the plugins array which will then allow you to `plugin` to the `compiler` instance (which is `this`):

 ```javascript
   plugins: [